How to Build an 8-Core Gaming PC from Cheap Server Parts

 Places to Buy

-eBay is the easiest and most convenient place to purchase used electronics on the Internet (how to shop on eBay like a boss!).
+eBay is the easiest and most convenient place to purchase used electronics on the Internet.
 It also allows for filtered searches, as well as the tools for determining the true market price of any old server motherboard, processor, or stick of RAM.
-On the downside, the prices can be slightly higher than you’d expect and if any part doesn’t work, it can be a pain to return to the seller. eBay alternatives exist, but I haven’t used many of them.
+On the downside, the prices can be slightly higher than you’d expect and if any part doesn’t work, it can be a pain to return to the seller. eBay alternatives exist , but I haven’t used many of them.

 University IT center: Many colleges and universities sell off their used computer equipment after upgrading, often for a pittance of what they originally cost.
 Unfortunately, they offer first dibs to current students and faculty.
 But if you are a current or faculty member, a university is oftentimes a one-stop-shop for getting a complete server system on the cheap.
 Some universities even sell their used server hardware over the Internet.
 Try searching the Internet for key terms such as the name of your college and “surplus” or “auction”.